bhisaac/5eFP/5eFP-SRD.md

 You	have	significant experience	studying,	tracking,	hunting,	and	even	talking	to	a	certain	type	of	enemy.
 Choose	a	type	of	favored	enemy:	aberrations,	beasts, celestials,	constructs,	dragons,	elementals, fey,	fiends,	giants,	monstrosities,	oozes,	plants,	or undead.
 Alternatively,	you	can	select	two species	of	humanoid	(such	as	gnolls	and	orcs)	as	favored enemies.

-You	have	advantage	on	Survival	checks	to	track	your	favored	enemies,	as	well	as	on Insight	checks	to recall	information	about	them.
+You	have	advantage	on	WIS	checks	to	track	your	favored	enemies,	as	well	as	on INT	checks	to recall	information	about	them.

 When	you	gain	this	feature,	you	also	learn	one language	of	your	choice	that	is	spoken	by	your favored	enemies,	if	they	speak	one	at all.